Nicole March - Partnership & Supply Chain Manager

 Having been in the industry now for over 13 years, the past two and a half working for TCHC, Nicola has mainly been working on our BBO, National Lottery Community Fund projects as well as work on other contracts for TCHC and as a Designated safeguarding Lead.

-Sam Johnson - Quality, Compliance and Safeguarding Manager
+Sam Johnson - Quality, Compliance & Safeguarding Manager

 Sam joined TCHC in 2019 as an IQA and has been working closely with the Director of Quality to support and develop high standards of quality across the provision.
 Recently she was promoted to her current position and continues to work to support colleagues and partners to maintain high quality curriculums, ensuring the safety of all and that compliance is met.

 She has always had a passion for teaching and mentoring others and has worked in training since 2006 after realising her ability to support others to achieve qualifications and develop their current knowledge was and still is a very rewarding experience.

 Caroline Hawkes - Opportunity Suffolk (NALEP) Programme Manager

 Caroline joined TCHC nearly 3 years ago and in that time has moved from being a Community Engagement Adviser, to a Team Leader and now the Programme Manager for Opportunity Suffolk.
 Opportunity Suffolk supports those who are over 24 and who have been out of work for more than 6 months.
 The aim of this project is to support those individuals to progress towards employment or training, although often there are complex and multiple barriers that the individuals face that makes this progression challenging.